mcargnel/mea/README.md

-# Master's Thesis: Random Forest in Economic Panel Data Analysis
+# Master's Thesis: Double Machine Learning for Difference in Differences: Fundamentals and applications

 Welcome to the repository for my Master's thesis in Applied Economics at the Universidad de Buenos Aires (UBA).
-Here you'll find all the code, data, and documentation supporting my research. **Please note:** This is a work in progress and subject to ongoing updates.
+Here you'll find all the code, data, and documentation supporting my work. **Please note:** This is a work in progress and subject to ongoing updates.

 ## Accessing the Thesis

-Compiled documents are available in the `book/` directory:
+Compiled documents are available in the `_book/` directory:

-- **PDF version:** `book/thesis.pdf`
+- **PDF version:** `_book/Double-Machine-Learning-for-Difference-in-Difference--Fundamentals-and-Application.pdf`
 - **HTML version:** `book/index.html`

-## Project Overview

-Traditional panel data analysis in economics relies heavily on classical econometric models, such as linear fixed and random effects.
-While powerful for causal inference and controlling unobserved heterogeneity, these approaches require strong assumptions about functional form and variable relationships, which may not hold in complex or nonlinear data environments.

-This thesis explores the integration of machine learning—specifically, Random Forests—into panel data analysis.
-Random Forests and other tree-based ensemble methods offer a flexible, data-driven alternative that can capture intricate patterns without rigid model specifications.
-Recent advances in interpretability have also made these "black box" models more accessible and informative for applied researchers.

-**Objective:**
-To provide a comprehensive theoretical and practical framework for applying Random Forests to economic panel data, empowering economists with robust, complementary tools alongside conventional econometric techniques.
+## To do - by section
+- [ ] Maintain the same nomenclature across sections...

+### 1_intro.qmd
+- [X] Proofread
+- [X] probably divide it with related work

+### 3_did.qmd
+- [X] Add covariates section
+- [X] expand parallel lines assumption explanation, include plot
+- [ ] Explain parallel lines assumption for staggered

+### 4_dml.qmd
+- [ ] complete explanation for DML for DID
+- [ ] complete explanation for DML for staggered DID
+- [ ] proofread

+### 5_application.qmd
+- [X] Finish first approach
+- [ ] complete staggered approach
+- [ ] proofread

+### Optional / Extensions
+- Test cross validation for DML methods
+- Replicate more papers
+- Analyze goodness of fit for nuisance functions
+- Test different algorithms
+- Interpretable machine learning for nuisance function estimation

 ---

-Thank you for your interest!
-For questions or collaboration, feel free to open an issue or contact me directly at martincargnel@gmail.com
+For questions reach out to martincargnel@gmail.com